orlandomotapires/data_extraction_devnet/README.md

 - `SITE_URL`: Default URL of the website to extract data from.
 - `EXTRACTED_DATA`: Filename to save the extracted data.
-- `epochs`: Number of iterations for the progress bar during data extraction.

 ### Functions